-The foot diagram to the left shows the sensory nerves in the foot.
+The foot diagram above shows the sensory nerves in the foot.
 The main nerves which control movement in the foot, branch much higher in the leg.
-The three nerves shown here are:
+The three nerves shown in the above illustration are:

 • superficial peroneal nerve